Behnam-sn/Castle-Docusaurus/docs/ddd/applying-ddd-in-practice/design-heuristics/design-heuristics.md

 ent business domains and on the essence of the problems addressed by the various design decisions.

+As you can see, identifying subdomains types and following the decision tree gives you a solid starting point for making the essential design decisions.
+That said, it’s important to reiterate that these are heuristics, not hard rules.
+There is an exception to every rule, let alone heuristics, that by definition are not intended to be correct in 100% of the cases.

 ## References

 - Learning Domain-Driven Design - Vladik Khononov - O'Reilly